How to Get Into Cornell Vet School

 Part of your Cornell Vet application will include a very important personal statement.

-This personal statement should tell the admissions committee more about why you chose to pursue veterinary medicine, why you applied to Cornell in particular, what makes you unique, and any significant experiences you think the admissions committee should know about.
+This personal statement should tell the admissions committee more about why you chose to pursue veterinary medicine, what makes you unique, and any significant experiences you think the admissions committee should know about.

 Cornell Vet School Acceptance Rate